cameronhunter/find-related-tests/README.md

 ## Context

-TVUI's testing strategy can split into two buckets: code tests and functional tests.
+Testing can be broadly split into two buckets: open-box and closed-box tests.

 Unit tests are "open-box" tests, they import a piece of code and place expectations and assertions on its behavior.
 The static import of the code under test makes it very easy to find related tests using a dependency graph.
 In fact, Jest